Using the Advice Centre

-It is our policy to offer representation for academic appeals, disciplinary cases, complaints and certain limited small claims court cases.
+It is our policy to offer representation for academic appeals, conduct cases, complaints, fitness to practise and certain limited housing tribunal cases.
 We may withdraw from representing you if your case is considered to be frivolous or vexatious, or if you don’t comply with the terms of The Advice Centre Representation Agreement.

 Conflict of Interest